Som Saran

-Som Saran (Khmer: សោមសារ៉ន) is a former footballer and manager from Cambodia.
+Som Saran (Khmer: សោមសារ៉ន; born 1951), formely known as Tes Sean or Nguyễn Tấn Sinh is a former footballer and manager from Cambodia.

 From 2005 onwards, he is the deputy director of the Veterans' Pensions Department at the Ministry of Social Affairs.

 Early life

 Raised in the town of Kampong Cham, he started football at age 16 and moved to the capital Phnom Penh.

-Footballer career
+Playing career

-After the Khmer Rouge took power, he was forced to flee to Vietnam where he played professionally until 1980 as the population was allowed to play sports.
-Some of his teammates were forced into agricultural work.
+After the Khmer Rouge took power, he was forced to flee to Vietnam where he played for Tây Ninh.
+Some of former his teammates in Cambodia were forced into agricultural work.